yoshi-self/codeforces-base/README.md

 ## Features
 * Create a directory for a problem
-* Reetrieve input & output examples from the problem page
+* Retrieve input & output examples from the problem page
 * Test input & output with cftest.py

 ## Installation